 As well as things like dog jackets and tick spray mentioned above, here's a list of things you should bring along that will easily fit into your rucksack and pockets:

-- You’ll need to take some of your dogs food and some extra treats and snacks to keep them going, the HundEnergy bars are a great little pocket filler and taste delicious too!
+- You’ll need to take some of your dogs food and some extra treats and snacks to keep them going.

 - Pack plenty of water, having too much is better than not enough, especially if you find yourselves wandering along a different path than intended!
 A travel doggy water bottle or collapsible water or food bowl (so you don’t have to share!) are a must.